 In addition to assets, financial statements may report a separate section for deferred outflows of resources.
 Deferred outflows of resources consists of the consumption of net position that is applicable to a future reporting period and so will not be recognized as an outflow of resources until then.
 Deferred outflows of resources related to refunding long-term debt, certain pension and other postemployment benefits (OPEB) contributions, other pension and OPEB related deferrals and asset retirement obligations are reported in the statement of net position.
 The deferred bond refunding amount results from the difference in the carrying value of refunded debt and its reacquisition price, and is amortized over the shorter of the life of the refunded or refunding debt.
-The deferrals related to pension and OPEB obligations and the end of the fiscal year, differences between projected and actual earnings on pension plan investments and the change in proportional share of MoDOT's participation in the plans.
+The deferrals related to pension and OPEB obligations include pension and OPEB contributions made to the plan between the measurement date of the pension and OPEB obligations and the end of the fiscal year, differences between projected and actual earnings on pension plan investments and the change in proportional share of MoDOT's participation in the plans.
 Asset retirement obligations are reported as deferred outflows of resources to be recognized in future years as the disposal costs of nuclear gauges are incurred.

 In addition to liabilities, financial statements may report a separate section for deferred inflows of resources.
 Deferred inflows of resources consists of the acquisition of net position that is applicable to a future reporting period and so will not be recognized as inflow of resources until then.
 Deferred inflows of resources in the fund financial statements are reported as receivables, when the corresponding revenues are unavailable.
 Deferred inflows of resources includes federal reimbursements, cost reimbursements and other miscellaneous receivables.
 For the government-wide financial statements, deferred inflows of resources relate to certain changes in pension and OPEB obligations that are amortized over future periods.
 Pension-related items that impact deferred inflows of resources in the government-wide financial statements include changes in actuarial assumptions, investment income and demographic/economic assumptions.
 Other post-employment benefits items that affect deferred inflows of resources include changes in actuarial assumptions.
-Deferred inflows of resources presented in the government-wide financial statements benefits items that affect inflows of resources include changes in actuarial assumptions.
-Deferred inflows of resources presented in the government-wide financial statements of resources presented in the government-wide financial statements also include gains on bond refundings amortized over the life of the bond, which is recognized in future periods.
+Deferred inflows of resources presented in the government-wide financial statements also include gains on bond refundings amortized over the life of the bond, which is recognized in future periods.